henriquekrah1/Spotify2MP3-YouTubeDownloader/README.md

 [FFmpeg Download](https://ffmpeg.org/download.html)

 3. Export your YouTube cookies:
-   - Log into YouTube using Firefox
+   - Log into YouTube using Firefox (or your prefered Browser)
    - Use [cookies.txt extension](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/)
    - Save the file as `cookies.txt` to the app folder